ibm-cloud-docs/containers/kubernetes-service-cli.md

 List the locations that are supported by {{site.data.keyword.containerlong_notm}}.
 For more information about the locations that are returned, see [{{site.data.keyword.containerlong_notm}} locations](/docs/containers?topic=containers-regions-and-zones#locations).
 {: shortdesc}

 In [CLI plug-in version 1.0](/docs/containers?topic=containers-cs_cli_changelog#changelog_beta), `supported-locations` is replaced by the `locations` command.
 Version 1.0 of the CLI plug-in was released on 16 March 2020.
-In version 1.0, the permanent behavior change to this command is not backwards compatible.
+In version 1.0, the permanent behavior change to this command is not compatible with earlier versions.
 To maintain all CLI functionality, update and test any automation now by checking out the [`ibmcloud ks script update` command](#script_update) and setting your `IKS_BETA_VERSION` environment variable to `1.0`.
 After you update your scripts, update your CLI to version `1.0` of the plug-in.
 {: important}

 ```